luoq03/Final-Project-Coding-Three-Exploring-to-Machine-Intelligence/README.md

         return {'d_loss': self.d_loss_metric.result(), 'g_loss': self.g_loss_metric.result()}
 ```
- Plot some images for each epoch
+ Plot some images for each epoch （The generated images are then denormalized by multiplying by 127.5 and adding 127.5 to bring the pixel values back to the range of [0, 255]）
 ```
 class DCGANMonitor(keras.callbacks.Callback):
     def __init__(self, num_imgs=25, latent_dim=100):